Certain tax exemptions for investment services expatriates and insurance expatriates

 Subject to the satisfaction of certain conditions, an individual under the age of 40 who attains a PhD or a Master’s degree or an equivalent qualification thereto (MQF Level 7 or 8) in 2018 or later may be eligible for a tax credit equivalent to the tax chargeable on the income for whole-time employment as from year of assessment 2020.
 If the individual pursues the relevant course of studies on a part-time basis, the tax credit is reduced by 50%.
 A reduction in the tax credit may also apply where the course of studies was commenced before 2017.

 The Deduction and Tax Credits (Relevant Qualifications for Industry) Rules provide for a tax credit of up to 70% of the study costs paid for a certification, degree, or post-graduate degree, as approved by the Ministry of Education.
 The tax credit may only be claimed once the relevant qualification is obtained and the Department of Education issues a tax credit certificate.
 The said tax credit may be claimed against the tax liability on chargeable income by either the parents or the student.
 If the tax credit is not claimed in full, then the balance may be carried forward to the next years.
 This tax credit was extended to courses of studies commencing up to 31 December 2023.

-By virtue of the Get Qualified Scheme, individuals following a course of studies between 2017 and 2020 that leads to a certification, diploma, degree, or post-graduate degree course may be entitled to benefit from a tax credit to recover part of the costs incurred.
+By virtue of the Get Qualified Scheme, individuals following a course of studies that commences not later than 31 December 2023, that leads to a certification, diploma, degree, or post-graduate degree course may be entitled to benefit from a tax credit to recover part of the costs incurred.
 The costs relate to fees paid by the individual to the university, institution, or other entity recognised by the Ministry for Education and Employment for the training and educational services leading to the approved qualification or fees for sitting for examinations required to achieve the approved qualification.